Civil Rights/General Public Interest Law Projects

 IPR filed a Title VII complaint on Mr. Eley’s behalf in district court in November 2009.
 The parties conducted discovery throughout the summer and fall of 2010.
 In spring 2011, GPO filed a motion for summary judgment, arguing that the agency had a non-discriminatory reason for denying Mr. Eley the promotion.
 IPR opposed the motion, arguing that the evidence indicated that GPO’s reason was baseless and pretext for discrimination.
 In March 2012, the district court held a summary judgment hearing and denied summary judgment in a lengthy ruling from the bench, relying in significant part on arguments advanced in our brief.
 After the decision, the parties participated in mediation, and IPR obtained a favorable settlement for Mr. Eley.

-After her conversion, Ms. Batson explained to her bank manager and the regional human resources (HR) representative that she would no longer be able to work on Saturdays.
-They agreed to accommodate Ms. Batson’s religious practices.
-However, in April 2009, the bank’s manager was replaced.
-The new manager and the same regional HR representative informed Ms. Batson that the bank would no longer accommodate her religious observances.
-Ms. Batson refused to work on Saturdays, and she was fired.
+Ms. Smith’s complaint alleged that, after her religious conversion, she explained to her bank manager and a human resources representative that she would no longer be able to work on Saturdays.
+They agreed to accommodate Ms. Smith’s religious practices.
+However, the bank manager was later replaced.
+Ms. Smith’s complaint alleged that the new bank manager and the same human resources representative informed Ms. Smith that the bank would no longer accommodate her religious observances.
+Finally, Ms. Smith alleged that she was fired because she refused to work on Saturdays.

 Mr. McBurney contacted IPR for assistance, knowing that IPR had previously handled a similar case, Lee v.
 Minner, against the state of Delaware, which IPR won in the U.S. Court of Appeals for the Third Circuit.
 Mr. Hurlbert contacted IPR soon after, and, in January 2009, IPR filed a complaint in district court in Virginia against the Virginia Attorney General, the Virginia Department of Child Support and Enforcement, and the Henrico County Tax Assessors Office on behalf of Mr. McBurney and Mr. Hurlbert.
 In February 2009, Professor Stewart contacted IPR regarding her own experience with the discriminatory provision of Virginia’s FOIA, and the complaint was amended to add Professor Stewart’s claim.